clintblatchford/graphql-exercise/README.md

     2. getLaunchesByRocketName
     3. getLaunchesByLaunchYear

-    Each query makes a get request via to the Space X api (through an extension of RESTDataSource) supplying the appropriate variable name for the type of search requested (mission, rocket, year) along with auser supplied search term.
+    Each query makes a get request via to the Space X api (through an extension of RESTDataSource) supplying the appropriate variable name for the type of search requested (mission, rocket, year) along with a user supplied search term.
     Each query essentially operates in the same fashion, the only difference being the variable used for the get request.

     All queries can be found in client/src/DataTable.js